Insurance Geek

 Not required but worth considering:

 • Uninsured/underinsured motorist (UM/UIM) — Utah does not mandate UM/UIM, but carriers must offer it.
-Given Utah's growing population and traffic, UM/UIM provides important protection.
+Given Utah's growing population and traffic density, UM/UIM provides important protection.
 See our UM/UIM guide.

 • Collision — Covers damage to your own vehicle from a crash.
 Required by most lenders if you finance or lease.
 See collision coverage.

 The state minimum is the legal floor, not a recommended coverage level.
-Most agents suggest at least 100/300/100 to protect against serious accidents.
+Most agents suggest at least 100/300/100 in liability plus strong UM limits if you keep UM.

 Proof of Insurance & Vehicle Registration